I want to go rafting, but I can’t swim!

 Our recommendation is to do a group trip with your entire group on the South Fork of the American.
-Then after that, when you want a more challenging experience, just invite the members of your group that can swim, are very adventurous, and are up for the higher level of participation to go on the more challenging river.
+Then after that, when you want a more challenging experience, just invite the members of your group that can swim, are very adventurous, and are up for a higher level of participation to go on the more challenging river.
 Check out the American River Rafting Guide for more information on rafting and swimming.

-I hope that this helps, as always if you have questions about this information, or have other questions about river trips, please feel free to E-Mail me, I am always here to help no matter what or where your river adventure is to taking you.
+I hope that this helps, as always if you have questions about this information, or have other questions about river trips, please feel free to E-Mail me, I am always here to help no matter what or where your river adventure is taking you.

 Hope to see you on the river this year,

 Flash (over 30 years of river rafting experience around the world and back)